 and also custom user defined distance metrics while still retaining performance.

-PyNNDescent also integrates well with Scikit-learn, including providing support for the upcoming KNeighborTransformer as a drop in replacement for algorithms that make use of nearest neighbor computations.
+PyNNDescent also integrates well with Scikit-learn, including providing support for the KNeighborTransformer as a drop in replacement for algorithms that make use of nearest neighbor computations.

 How to use PyNNDescent

 PyNNDescent aims to have a very simple interface.
 It is similar to (but more limited than) KDTrees and BallTrees in sklearn.
 In practice there are only two operations – index construction, and querying an index for nearest neighbors.